zz85/threejs-path-flow/README.md

 It's quite a work in progress and renders only in wireframe now.

-Feel free to hack around with the code.
+Feel free to hack the code.

 ### Examples